asdf-community/asdf-direnv/README.md

 - Take a look at `direnv help true`.

-- If you want to silence the console output of direnv, you can do that by setting an empty environment variable `DIRENV_LOG_FORMAT`.
+- If you want to silence the console output of direnv, you can do that by setting an empty environment variable: `export DIRENV_LOG_FORMAT=""`.

 - Some times you might need to configure IDEs or other tools to find executables like package managers/code linters/compilers being used on a project of yours.
-  For example, the `npm` executable can be invoked with:
+  For example, to execute `npm` outside your project directory you can do:

 ```bash
 direnv exec /some/project npm